 LARGE SCALE FIRE PROPAGATION TESTING addresses the risk of fire in exterior building cladding.
 Many countries have developed their own test methods.
-We do all relevant fire standards.
+Through our partner, Tom Bell Wright, we do all relevant fire standards.

 NFPA 285 consists of one room over another.
 There is a gas burner in the lower room to simulate a fire.
 The test specimen of the external cladding system, containing a window opening and instrumented with thermocouples, is constructed on a frame which is placed in front of the apparatus.
 The test duration is for 30 minutes and at the fifth minute another burner is placed in the window opening.
 It is designed to simulate a room fire which has burst out of a window.